shariq1989/cookbook/content/recipe/Banana_Bread.md

 ### ABOUT THE BREAD

-Everyone has their favorite banana bread recipe; this is mine.
+Everyone has their favorite banana bread recipe; this is our family's.

 #### What main ingredients are needed for this bread?